 Every meal period at Chase Dining Hall and Top of Lenoir includes lean and complete proteins and whole grains, as well as made-without-gluten entrées and sides.
-At lunch and dinner, the menu is expanded to include vegan and vegetarian pizza, house-made soups, and a complete meal developed and approved by the Registered Dietitian (RD), highlighted on the menu as the RD's Pick!
+At lunch and dinner, the menu is expanded to include vegan and vegetarian pizza, housemade soups, and a complete meal developed and approved by the Registered Dietitian (RD).